 All The Worlds Are A Stage: The secret dungeons combine the elements of the stages of the respective normal dungeons, along with their mooks.

-All There in the Manual: The game itself does very, very little to explain the game's backstory, and for players in the Korean Server, it's really hard to know what exactly the "Festival of Harmony" (Or Together Fest) is supposed to be commemorating, pretty much every piece of backstory was given in supplementary material, however, even if you are a long time player, it's hard to piece the story together as most of it are just random pieces of lore, with no real timeline to explain what happened when, fortunately, there's a very handy video to explaining everything.
+All There in the Manual: The game itself does very, very little to explain the game's backstory, and for players in the Korean Server, it's really hard to know what exactly the "Festival of Harmony" (Or Together Fest) is supposed to be commemorating.
+Pretty much every piece of backstory was given in supplementary material, however, even if you are a long time player, it's hard to piece the story together as most of it are just random pieces of lore, with no real timeline to explain what happened.
+Fortunately, there's a very handy video that explains most of the things.

 Alternate Identity Amnesia: Ara's backstory has this.
 After she gained the mystical hairpin with a Gumiho's spirit sealed within and almost get killed by her brainwashed brother, she gets unconscious.
 The next thing she knew after she "woke up" is that she had battled her brother and the demon army unconsciously - it's the fox spirit that did it for her.